 - Benefits: Grows throughout the United States, attractive appearance

 Many people consider Kentucky bluegrass to be the perfect lawn variety.
 It does well in cold weather and can grow in any state in America.
-It can take a while to get started if growing from seed, though, and it doesn’t do as well in drought conditions because the roots are quite shallow.
+It can take a while to start growing from seed, and it doesn’t do as well in drought conditions because the roots are shallow.
 However, it’s soft enough to walk on with your bare feet once it is stable.

 - Benefits: Extremely versatile and tolerant of a wide range of growing heights

-Paspalum is a favorite at sports and golf courses, where it makes a great turf.
+Paspalum is a favorite at sports and golf courses, where it makes great turf.
 It can handle plenty of foot traffic, and it even repairs itself and recovers quickly from pests and other damaging factors.
-It also does better than many other varieties in low-light conditions, and it handles shade well.
+It also does better than many other varieties in low-light conditions and handles shade well.

 10. Rye Grass

 Ryegrass is one of the most popular lawn varieties in the United States, especially in the northwestern regions.
 Many manufacturers mix this variety with others because it grows quickly and can add color to your yard while the other, slower-growing types get established.

 - Benefits: Shade tolerant